Dialetto, ma Quanto Dialetto? Transcribing and Evaluating Dialects on a Continuum: Introduction

+Our first question (RQ1) is motivated by prior work in the geosciences, which has consistently relied on the insight that ``near things are more related than distant things''---a principle known as Tobler's first law of geography \citep{tobler1970computer}---for interpolation of missing values \citep{matheron1963principles}.
+On the other hand, our second question (RQ2) is motivated by the possibility of pretraining data containing differing amounts of dialect speech, which is likely to serve as a confounding variable to the correlation between phonetic similarity and speech-to-text performance.

-We perform a more fine-grained investigation of such a regional gap in speech-to-text models to gain insights on cross-lingual transfer performance by drawing upon geostatistical and dialectometric techniques.
-In contrast with prior work which evaluates performance disparity on a discrete basis (e.g.\ Chilean Spanish, Argentinian Spanish) \citep{kantharuban-etal-2023-quantifying}, we place dialects on a continuum using a large-scale geotagged dataset of related Italian dialects, where we conceptualize dialect relations to stand in a continuum \citep{heeringa2001dialect}.
-As such, we perform zero-shot speech-to-text on semantically-equivalent speech samples across geographically-contiguous dialect sites, where in line with \citet{kantharuban-etal-2023-quantifying}, we find evidence of zero-shot performance of speech-to-text models on dialects correlating with similarity to the standard variety.
-Our contributions are as follows:
+To answer the two questions, we perform a fine-grained investigation of such a regional gap in speech-to-text models to gain insights on cross-lingual transfer performance by drawing upon geostatistical and dialectometric techniques.
+In contrast with prior work which evaluates performance disparity on a discrete basis (e.g.\ Chilean Spanish, Argentinian Spanish) \citep{kantharuban-etal-2023-quantifying}, we place dialects on a continuum using a large-scale \emph{geotagged} dataset of related Italian dialects, where we conceptualize dialect relations to stand in a continuum \citep{heeringa2001dialect}.
+As such, we perform zero-shot speech-to-text on semantically-equivalent speech samples across geographically-contiguous dialect sites, where in line with \citet{kantharuban-etal-2023-quantifying}, we find evidence of zero-shot performance of speech-to-text models on dialects correlating with similarity to the standard variety.\footnote{Our code is available here: \url{https://github.com/mainlp/dialetto}} Our contributions are as follows:

 \begin{enumerate} \item \textbf{Categorical to Continuous Conceptualization}: Following established work in linguistic dialectometry \citep{heeringa2001dialect}, we conceptualize dialect relations as a continuum.
 This allows us to visualize in fine-grained detail regional performance gaps, which we find to correlate strongly with linguistic similarity to the highest performing variety, corroborating prior evaluative work done on a categorical basis \citep{kantharuban-etal-2023-quantifying}. \item \textbf{Geostatistics for Dialect NLP}: We perform a dialect-level examination of zero-shot performance prediction, and leverage geostatistical techniques for interpolating performance at held-out sites.
 We find the incorporation of geographical information to lead to a robust increase in performance prediction. \end{enumerate}